-US officials frustrated by lack of progress in investigation into Cuba sonic attacks
+US diplomats, families in Cuba targeted nearly 50 times by sonic attacks, says US official

 At the United Nations on Friday, Cuban Foreign Minister Bruno Rodríguez Parrilla denied that Cuba was involved in attacks on diplomats and said the United States was politicizing the incidents.

-But seven months after complaints to Cuban officials and assurances from Cuban President Raul Castro that the incidents would be investigated, US officials are frustrated by the lack of progress and may scale back the embassy to limit the number of people who risk exposure.
+But seven months after complaints to officials and assurances from Cuban President Raul Castro that the incidents would be investigated, US officials are frustrated by the lack of progress and may scale back the embassy to limit the number of people who risk exposure.

 Options include sending families and nonessential staff back to the United States to a full-on shuttering of the embassy, three senior US officials told CNN.